HodayaSing/ai-pos/ai_tasks/sb-7-product-translations-language-switcher.md

 **Solution**: We updated the `handleSave` function to include the current language and product key when saving, and modified the `updateMenuItem` function in the useMenu hook to handle updating products by key and language.

+#### Challenge 7: "Product not found" Error When Updating Non-existent Translations

+When trying to update a product translation for a language that didn't exist yet (e.g., updating Hebrew translation for a product that only had English), the API would return a "Product not found" error instead of creating the translation.

+**Solution**: We modified the backend controller (`updateProductByKeyAndLanguage` in `api/src/controllers/productController.ts`) to:
+1. Check if the requested translation exists
+2. If not, find another translation of the same product to use as a base
+3. Automatically create the new translation with the provided data
+4. Return a success message with the newly created translation

+This backend enhancement eliminated the need for complex translation-checking logic in the frontend, simplifying the code in `productService.ts`.
+Now when users try to update/set a product translation from the UI, even if that translation doesn't exist yet, the backend will automatically create it, providing a smoother user experience.

 ### Testing

 We tested the implementation by: